ZL14E161110/HW13---Web-Scraping-and-Document-Databases/README.md

 You will require the following in order to successfully run the python script:
 1. Download MongoDB
-2. Set up MongoDb: Before run the script, please open "Command Prompt" and type:
+2. Set up MongoDb: Before run the script.
+To activate the MongoDB, please open "Command Prompt" and type:
 ```bash
 $ mongod
 ```
-to activate the MongoDB.
 3. Please make sure you have the following requirements:
  * flask
  * Flask-Pymongo